My Friend Flicka Title Bar

 What would later become the major portion of the Fox Movie Ranch had been the site of a country club called Crag's as early as 1900.
 Filming began on the property in 1935, when MGM built a tree house for Tarzan Escapes near Crag's Road and Brent Mountain.
 After filming How Green Was My Valley there in 1941, 20th Century-Fox decided that the varied terrain afforded a great area for various productions, so they purchased the property five years later.
 They were originally considering moving their entire production facility there.

 The huge park is in the middle of the Santa Monica Mountains, and is comprised of more than 10,000 acres of rugged and varied terrain, all within the largest metropolitan area on the west coast.
 It contains over thirty miles of hiking trails.
-The entrance is located at 1925 Las Virgenes Road in Calabasas, about 25 miles west from Los Angeles' city center.
+The entrance is located at 1925 Las Virgenes Road in Calabasas, about 25 miles west from Los Angeles' city center (take the Las Virgenes off-ramp from Highway 101 and drive west--look for the park entrance on your right).
 The park is still occasionally used for filming.
 If you are a nature-lover (and who isn't?) and you would like to spend a day hiking around the land where My Friend Flicka was filmed, wear study footwear, take a friend (and water) and watch out for the poison oak and rattlesnakes (stay away from them and they won't bother you).
 The scenery is magnificent, and it will be a hike you will always remember.

 Ranch House